-It seems like ages ago when we first received instructions on how to log into Zoom, Google classroom, or whichever platform your school was using.
-Confusion, followed by a short period of excitement ending with complete exhaustion and frustration is something we all experienced during the last part of the past school year.
+It seems like ages ago when we first received instructions on how to log into Zoom, Google classroom, or whichever platform our schools were using.
+Confusion, followed by a short period of excitement, ending with complete exhaustion and frustration is something we all experienced during the last part of the past school year.

 What challenges will the 2020-2021 school year bring?

 The political pressure on a full reopening is adding to the uncertainty.
 Low guidance from the top is leaving school leaders to make decisions on their own and plan for adjustments based on the recommendations from the CDC.
-With every day that passes, we hear from more school districts, charters, and private schools.
-The moment of truth comes as the imminent parental decision comes closer to a due date, for those schools offering the option.
-It goes something like this: As we plan for the next school year we are offering the option of 100% distance learning or blended learning.
-Please submit your response in the next (insert panicking emoji)… BOMB!

 Don’t get me wrong, it is still challenging.
 There are days where I lose my patience too easily, or when I dream of a solo vacation to a remote area with no cellphone reception.
 I hope that day will come, but until now I know we can survive.

 We recently received a message from our school giving us the option to choose between going back to campus two days a week or going 100% distance learning.
 We chose the second option.

-When it comes down to making big decisions for the kids our mind could go to all types of weird places.
+When it comes down to making big decisions for the kids, our minds can go to all types of weird places.
 It reminds me of the zebras from Lion Guard that at the slightest sign of trouble, they all shout “panic and run, panic and run”.

 Look at the positive.